-If you’re a sports lover, then a visit to the Holmenkollen Ski Jump is a must.
+If you’re a sports lover, then a visit to the Holmenkollen Ski Jump is one of the best activities in Oslo you can do.
 Unsurprisingly for a country that has a lot of mountains, winter sports are very popular in Norway.

 The Holmenkollbakken hill, where the ski jump is located, has been hosting competitions since 1892!
 It was also the home of ski jumping event during the 1952 Winter Olympics.

 While you won’t be able to perform a ski jump yourself, it’s worth visiting to get a sense of the scale of these jumps.
 They are huge!

 The top of the jump platform also serves as a good viewpoint and offers a fantastic view of Oslo and the surrounding area.
 There’s also a museum dedicated to ski jumping so you can learn more about the sport!

 Vigeland Museum is dedicated to sculptor Gustav Vigeland.
 It’s associated with the sculptures in Frofner Park which were created by Vigeland.